rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs when a critter's radiation level is changed.

 ```
-Critter arg0 - the critter (usually dude_obj)
+Critter arg0 - The critter (usually dude_obj)
-int     arg1 - the amount of radiation being added/removed
+int     arg1 - The amount of radiation being added/removed

-int     ret0 - the new amount of radiation being added/removed
+int     ret0 - The new amount of radiation being added/removed
 ```

 -------------------------------------------